lovit/clustering4docs/README_en.md

 keywords = proportion_keywords(centers, labels, index2word=idx2vocab)
 ```

-The table in below is the results of cluster labels from trained k-means with k=1,000 and 1,226K documents.
+The table in below is the results of cluster labels from a trained k-means with k=1,000 and 1.2M documents.

 <table>
   <colgroup>